Your Legacy for Conservation

 Planning your estate is an important way to provide for your loved ones.
-It is also a great way to achieve your philanthropic goals, and to ensure that the natural world and places you cherish are thriving for generations to come.
+It is also a great way to achieve your philanthropic goals, and to ensure that the natural world and places you cherish remain and thrive for generations to come.

-An LTV Board Member since 2006, Steffanie Burgevin created the Land Trust of Virginia Legacy Giving Fund in order to ensure that the Land Trust’s protected lands will be protected forever.
+LTV Board Member Steffanie Burgevin created the Land Trust of Virginia Legacy Giving Fund, to provide the support needed to ensure that the Land Trust’s protected lands will be protected forever.

-Like Steffanie, you can ensure the future protection of the places you love and create a lasting legacy of conservation through your estate planning.
+Like Steffanie, you can make a greater impact that goes beyond this lifetime.
+A gift through your will or trust ensures the future protection of the places you love and creates a lasting legacy of conservation.

 Bequests: Leave Land Trust of Virginia a gift through your will or revocable living trust.

-Name Land Trust of Virginia as a beneficiary: Designate Land Trust of Virginia as a beneficiary of your bank account, retirement, pension plan, or life insurance policy.
+Name Land Trust of Virginia as a beneficiary: Designate the Land Trust of Virginia as a beneficiary of your bank account, retirement or pension plan, or life insurance policy.